Unionida: Button manufacturing industry

 By 1899, there were sixty button factories in the river states of Illinois, Iowa, Missouri, and Wisconsin, employing 1,917 people.
 Millions of "pearl" buttons were made annually.
 This new button industry quickly placed a huge ecological demand on the freshwater mussels of the Midwestern United States.
 In 1899, clammers harvested over sixteen million pounds of freshwater mussel shells in Wisconsin alone, and the harvest of freshwater mussels in the late 1890s numbered in the tens of millions of pounds per year.
 Freshwater mussel beds which had previously been so dense as to virtually "carpet" miles of river bottom were almost completely harvested, leaving just a few living freshwater mussels per mile.
 In 1908, in what was deemed a drastic response to the rapidly declining freshwater mussel population, the U.S. Bureau of Fisheries established a mussel propagation program at the Fairport Biological Station.
 The purpose of this program was to regulate the overharvesting of freshwater mussels.
 Freshwater mussels are slow growing sessile organisms, and their reproduction is complex.
 The button industry in North America was in trouble because years of overharvesting the freshwater mussels had caused a shortage of freshwater mussels and pushed many of the species close to extinction.
 The invention of plastic and its use in manufacturing buttons during World War II replaced shell "pearl" buttons as the most popular product, and foreshadowed the end of the pearl button manufacturing business.

 Taxonomy

-The superfamilies and families in the order Unionida, as listed by Bieler et al (2010).
+The superfamilies and families in the order Unionida, as listed by Bieler et al (2010), with later additions to the taxonomy also shown.
 The use of † indicate families and superfamilies that are extinct.

-Unionida are important creatures and are edangered by climate change.